tamu-edu-students/CSCE606-Fall_2025-Project_1-Group_6-Job_Tracker/README.md

     - Key cases: create with valid attrs redirects and persists; create with nil title or company or malformed deadline returns 422 and does not persist; update/delete when `from: 'dashboard'` redirect to dashboard.
     - Acceptance: response status and database state match expectations (redirects, 422 error pages, persisted records).
   - `spec/controllers/jobs_controller_spec.rb` (controller → request smoke tests) — basic sanity checks for REST endpoints.
+    - `spec/requests/jobs_request_spec.rb` — server-side search request specs (new): verifies `GET /jobs?q=...` filters results by job title and by company (and includes jobs when matching title even if company absent behavior is supported by left_joins).
   - `spec/system/*_back_spec.rb` — system specs that verify the Back navigation behavior from the jobs/new/edit/show flows (Back now returns to jobs list when opened from jobs list; when opened from dashboard the behavior still returns to dashboard).
 These tests drive the UI via Capybara rack_test.

+    - Cucumber: new scenario `features/search.feature` — "Search form submits and filters results (non-JS)" which exercises the GET form submit behavior (non-JS) and asserts filtered results.

 - RSpec (company-focused)
   - `spec/models/company_spec.rb` — validation tests for presence of name and website.